shivamface2face/yt-MicroServices/README.md

 }

 When the Quiz Service fetches a quiz, it uses the Feign Client to call the Question Service and retrieve associated questions.

+### Technologies Used

+- Java: Programming language

+- Spring Boot: Framework for building microservices
+- Spring Data JPA
+- Spring Web
+- Spring OpenFeign
+- Maven: Build and dependency management tool

+  ### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.